RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

     freelist : list of available physical register.
     mapping table : mappes logical register and physical register.

+    When an instruction is decoded, its logical result register is assigned a physical register from a free list.
+    In the process, the physical register is removed from the free list.

+    In rename operation, the instruction’s source register designators are used to look up their current physical register names in the mapping table.
+    These are the locations from which the source operand values will be read.
+    Then, destination register is assigned another physical register from a freelist.

 ![Execution Tuple](assets/img/papers/1/1_1.png){:.lead width="150" height="75" style="float: right; margin-left: 15px;"}